dynobase-icon

 33. In a Single-Table designs, use "type" attribute

-It allows you to quickly distinguish item types without relying on checking keys or asserting presence of attributes.
+It allows you to quickly distinguish item types without relying on checking keys or asserting the presence of attributes.
+This simplifies your data model and makes your queries more efficient.

 34. Use GSIs and LSIs to enable new access patterns